AryanRaj892/Statistical-Analysis-and-Forecasting-of-Solar-Energy/README.md

 Files Description:-
 1) Merging: the hourly data has been merged in order of years
 2) ar: Auto-Regressiion applied on merged data
-3) dailyarima: ARIMA applied on daily data for 10 years (obtained by converting hourly to daily data)
+3) dailyarima: ARIMA applied on daily data for 15 years (obtained by converting hourly to daily data)
-4) weeklyarima: ARIMA applied on weekly data for 10 years (obtained by converting hourly to weekly data)
+4) weeklyarima: ARIMA applied on weekly data for 15 years (obtained by converting hourly to weekly data)
-5) sarima: SARIMA applied on weekly data for 10 years (obtained by converting hourly to weekly data)
+5) sarima: SARIMA applied on weekly data for 15 years (obtained by converting hourly to weekly data) CSV files are the hourly data for each year.